gitlabhq/gitlabhq/doc/gitlab-geo/troubleshooting.md

 to help identify if something is wrong:

 - Is the node running?
+- Is the node's secondary database configured for streaming replication?
 - Is the node's secondary tracking database configured?
 - Is the node's secondary tracking database connected?
 - Is the node's secondary tracking database up-to-date?